luccs271course-spring2018/lab11-l9-kalli-and-ellie/Answers.md

-### Try using a `TreeMap` and a `HashMap` instead of `MyHashMap`.
-Are the resulting word frequencies any different?
-Is the time performance any different?
+## Try using a `TreeMap` and a `HashMap` instead of `MyHashMap`.
+###Are the resulting word frequencies any different?

+No they are not different.

+###Is the time performance any different?
 If so, how would you rank the three implementations (in increasing order of time complexity)?